Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-all-arithmetic-operations
+# To-perform-all-logical-operations
-Program to understand various arithmetic operations using C language
+To understand the basic concept of logical operators used in C language.